ocaml/v2.ocaml.org/site/learn/tutorials/performance_and_profiling.md

 ```
 This declares a global symbol called `foo`.
 It means the address of the
 next thing to come can be named `foo`.
 Writing just `foo:` without the
-preceeding `.globl` directive declares a local symbol (local to just the
+preceding `.globl` directive declares a local symbol (local to just the
 current file).

 ```assembly